|FPE|| Factor Price Equalization: Although

 Workers migrate from the South to the North.

 However, the North's national income increases because immigrants earn labor income.
 I = w(L +ΔL) + rK.

 Immigrants may depress domestic wage, but the overall effect on national income is positive (except for the case of immiserizing growth).

-Producer (employee) surplus
+Producer (employer) surplus

 the area below firm's demand curve for labor, above the market wage.

 the area above the labor supply schedule below the market wage.
 (Alfred Marshall)

 The Source country loses income (because the immigrants left).